bas-org/bas-org.github.io/_posts/2015-11-27-buying-a-telescope.markdown

 mind that it takes a lot of practice to actually achieve these views.

-Inspired by the sketches, you might take your newly-acquired scope to your rooftop and hunt for say, Andromeda.
+Inspired by the sketches, you might take your newly-acquired scope to your rooftop and hunt for say, the Andromeda Galaxy.
 In all probability, you will see just a grey blob.
 Many factors affect the view in your telescope - some, like the equipment, and its care, are in our control.
 Others, like dark skies (or the lack thereof), or the weather, are not entirely so.

 **Please try and look through a telescope or two, to appreciate what you're